haneylab/Welcome/README.md

 To take part, make a free account and *send your identifier to [@qgeissmann](mailto:qgeissmann@gmail.com) to get access*.
 Then, visit [our team page](https://cad.onshape.com/documents?nodeId=5bd0f69234165112c7da2201&resourceType=team).

+## Book a room in MSL

+1. Check availability of the rooms on https://roombooking.msl.ubc.ca. **Do not try to book there**, this is read only.
+2. Log on https://www.msl.ubc.ca/book-a-room/msl-personnel/, find your room and fill the form.